Kevinwochan/Fuzzer/writeup.md

 **Tracking code coverage**
 Our current implementation is a dumb fuzzer that does not take into account the logic of the tested binary, we could integrate our fuzzer with a disassembler like IDA’s API and give our mutations a heuristic to explore unvisited code paths.

+**Infinite payloads**
+Our current implementation relies on a finite set of payloads to be divided between parallel processes.
+This means that we do not test extreme payloads such as large numbers great than 18446744073709551615 or buffer overflows larger than 1GB.

 Something Awesome
 -------------------------------------------------------------------------------------------------------
 **Testing Script**
 - The fuzzer has a companion testing script that allows for users to run the fuzzer against a set of binaries and sample input files
 - produces a folder called solved containing all malicious inputs that found vulnerabilities
 - produces a test report

 ```
 Binary      Status                   Time
 ----------  -----------------  ----------